riteshsolke2004/riteshsolke2004/README.md

-# 👋 About Me

-Hi, I'm **Ritesh**
+# 👋 Hi, I'm **Ritesh**

-Computer Science undergrad passionate about building tech that actually makes an impact.
+Computer Science undergrad passionate about building scalable, impactful tech that solves real-world problems and makes a difference.
 ---

 ### 🚀 I’m looking to collaborate on